scottwarren/githubplusplus/README.md

 Chrome Extension to add features to Github

-To use, you need to edit yolo.js and add either your username and password or add an OAuth token (and change authType to 'OAuth' instead of 'basic')
+To use, you need to edit yolo.js and add either your username and password or add an OAuth token (and change authType to 'OAuth' instead of 'basic').
+You need to edit the repo/owner as well.

 ![Creating an OAuth token:](https://help.github.com/articles/creating-an-access-token-for-command-line-use)